-- 1.1 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.2 The various competition plans and ranking schemes are set out in Appendices 2 9 - 1.3 The Tournament Regulations will be published by the FIH on its website www.fih.ch from time to time.
+- 1.1 The competition shall be conducted in accordance with the Rules of Indoor Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.2 The various competition plans and ranking schemes are set out in Appendices 2 6 - 1.3 The Tournament Regulations will be published by the FIH on its website www.fih.ch from time to time.
 A copy of the Regulations must be sent to all participating countries by the host National Association at least 28 days prior to the start of the tournament.
-In addition, the host National Association is also required to make copies available for the participating teams and the technical officials at the pre-tournament briefing meetings. - 1.4 If the competition is an Under 21 junior competition, a junior player shall be defined as a player who is under 21 years of age on the 31 December of the year preceding the tournament. - 1.5 If the competition is an Under 18 junior competition, a junior player shall be defined as a player who is under 18 years of age on the 31 December of the year preceding the tournament. - 1.6 The FIH Code of Conduct, Appendix 11, established to create awareness of and accountability for the promotion of the game of hockey amongst the participants of the competition will apply. - 1.7 The FIH Image Rights Policy will apply at all FIH Global Events (ie World Cup, Indoor World Cup, World League, Champions Trophy, Champions Challenge 1, Champions Challenge 2, and Junior World Cup).
+In addition, the host National Association is also required to make copies available for the participating teams and the technical officials at the pre-tournament briefing meetings. - 1.4 In order to be eligible to compete in an Under 16, Under 18 or Under 21 competition, a player must be under 16, under 18 or under 21 years of age (as applicable) on the 31 December of the year preceding the start of the relevant competition. - 1.5 In order to be eligible to compete in any Masters competition, a player must be over the relevant age category on the 31 December of the year preceding the start of the relevant competition. - 1.6 If the competition is an Under 18 junior competition, a junior player shall be defined as a player who is under 18 years of age on the 31 December of the year preceding the tournament. - 1.7 The FIH Code of Conduct, Appendix 8, established to create awareness of and accountability for the promotion of the game of hockey amongst the participants of the competition will apply. - 1.8 The FIH Image Rights Policy will apply at the Indoor Hockey World Cups.